Expat Advice: Culture Shock in

 I still think it's important to make a life changing move like this to think well in advance, if possible, and to learn a little of the language.

 Also try and come with as open a mind as possible and please realize that this is NOT the US!
 There is NOT a McDonalds on every corner and the customs and levels of society are different.
-Be accepting.

 More Expat Advice about Culture Shock in Brazil